AdamSobieski/Narratology/README.md

 ## Concurrency, Threads, and Multitasking

-Approaches to incremental interpretation and comprehension can tackle concurrency, multitasking, and threads in a number of ways.
+Approaches to incremental interpretation and comprehension can tackle concurrency, threads, and multitasking in a number of ways.

 Firstly, depending upon the nature of `TInput`, one input could describe multiple happenings simultaneously.